 - Physicians' offices

 - Long-term nursing care facilities

-According to the U.S. Bureau of Labor Statistics (BLS), health information technician jobs (which included medical records coordinators) were expected to experience a 22% growth from 2012-2022, which was much faster than average.
+According to the U.S. Bureau of Labor Statistics (BLS), health information technician jobs (which included medical records coordinators) were expected to experience 15% growth from 2014 to 2024, which is much faster than average job growth.
 Candidates with health information certification could expect better job opportunities.
-Health information and medical records technicians made a mean yearly salary of $37,710 in May 2013.
+Health information and medical records technicians made a median yearly salary of $37,110 in May 2015.

 The National Association of Health Unit Coordinators offers certification for individuals who receive advanced education or training in hospital and patient care coordination.
 Professionals must take an examination to gain certification, and must recertify every three years to keep their credentials valid.